canonical/charm-relation-interfaces/interfaces/kratos_endpoints/v0/README.md

 ### Provider

 - Is expected to serve admin and public API endpoints
-- Is expected to write the public and admin URLs to the application databag.
+- Is expected to write the public, admin, login and sessions URLs to the application databag.

 ### Requirer